Exploited7/outlook-account-creator/README.md

-# ⭐ Please support me with a star so i will update everytime it get patched.
 -----------
 # Currently the free version isn’t working we have another paid version that actually work , DM Me on telegram to buy it :)
 - @justmanooo on telegram